The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ## Swiftcast

 Swiftcast makes the next casted spell an instant cast spell instead.
 Paired with Broil, it allows you to freely move for an entire GCD.
 This is a vital tool for high movement mechanics that can’t be dealt with or are difficult to deal with using slidecasting or natural bio refreshes.
 However, Swiftcast is sometimes better saved for a possible usage of Resurrection, especially during prog.
-Ensure that you weigh the benefits of Swiftcast against the costs of not having it for a future rez.
+Ensure that you weigh the benefits of Swiftcast against the costs of not having it for a future Resurrection.

 ## Ruin II

 Ruin II is a somewhat unique spell among healers.
 It’s an instant cast spell with no restrictions on its usage, but it deals ~25% less damage than Broil IV.
 This is your last resort to deal with forced movement, but it’s still a very important tool for maintaining your uptime before you have a fight optimized.
 During prog, Ruin II makes maintaining uptime easiest for Scholar amongst the healers, but it’s important not to still try to limit its usage when you can.
-Maintaining cast uptime is always the most important part of your dps contribution, but replacing Ruin IIs with Broil IVs is just after it in importance.
+Maintaining cast uptime is always the most important part of your DPS contribution, but replacing Ruin IIs with Broil IVs is just after it in importance.

 # Healing Efficiently